THE BAPTISM WITH FIRE

 The baptism with fire also is of great importance.
 It burns away the chaff in our life so that we come before the Lord as a spirit completely free from every aspect of Satan’s personality and behavior.

 Zion always is redeemed with judgment and her converts with righteousness.
-Judgment always begin in the household of God, and that accounts for our fiery trials.
+Judgment always begins in the household of God, and that accounts for our fiery trials.
 We enter the Kingdom of God through much tribulation.
-God's elect always receive double punishment for their sins.
+God’s elect always receive double punishment for their sins.

 The Lord will wash away the filth of the women of Zion; he will cleanse the bloodstains from Jerusalem by a spirit of judgment and a spirit of fire.
 (Isaiah 4:4)

 The Lord chastens every son whom He receives.
 This experience can be very unpleasant, but it yields a harvest of righteousness and peace.
 In this manner we become a partaker of God’s holiness.